Concorde SSC G-BOAG

-The cabin was really like a tube, pretty narrow and windows are tiny.
-Quite interestingly, it dosen’t give people the feeling of being too cramp.
-After I sat down I feel actually quite roomy.
-The new design of the leather chair are maverlous, comfortable and elegant!
+The cabin was really like a tube, pretty narrow and the windows are tiny.
+Interestingly enough, it does not give you the feeling of being too cramped.
+After I sat down it actually felt quite roomy.
+The design of the new leather chairs is marvellous, they are comfortable and elegant!

-I sat at 12D, which is the second row (after Row11) of the rear cabin.
+I was seated at 12D, which is the second row (After Row 11) of the rear cabin.
 I can see the wall mounted speed and altimeter ready to go!

 We have 54 passengers in total out of 100 available seats.
-The front cabin was full and aft cabin was beautiful with only 16 passengers sharing 60 seats!
+The front cabin was full; however the aft cabin only had 16 passengers sharing 60 seats!

-As the aircraft taxies out to the Runway, the captain welcomes everyone aboard.
-The in-flight briefing is far more detailed than the usual captain’s announcement on a subsonic plane, as it is necessary to explain how the aircraft performs, as shortly after take-off there is a very noticeable deceleration when the reheats on the Rolls-Royce Olympus engines are extinguished.
+As the aircraft taxies out to the runway, The Captain welcomes everyone aboard.
+The in-flight briefing is far more detailed than the usual captain’s announcement; on a subsonic plane it is necessary to explain how the aircraft performs.
+Shortly after take-off, there is a very noticeable de-acceleration when the reheats on the Rolls-Royce Olympus engines are extinguished.

-According to my log sheet the Captain filled in, we left the gate 1 minute earlier at 0859 with STD at 0900.
-We taxied for 17 minutes to Rwy13R for takeoff.
-The takeoff roll was regular, bit loud from the engines but noticeably lot faster than a subsonic plane, we took about 3/4 length of the 14000ft runway to become airborne.
-One really can feel about the steepness of climbing and the fastness! (the planes made a quick bank to the right to fly towards the ocean) It took no more than a few minutes for us to pass Long Island and we went into the clouds for a while and lost all the ground sights eventually within 5 minutes after takeoff.
+According to my log sheet, completed by The Captain, we left the gate 1 minute early at 08:59 with STD at 09:00.
+We taxied for 17 minutes to Runway 13R for take-off.
+The take-off roll was noticeably a lot faster than a subsonic plane; we took about 3/4 of the 14000ft runway length to become airborne.
+One really can feel the steepness of the climb and the incredible speed!
+(The plane made a quick bank to the right, to fly towards the ocean) It took no more than a few minutes for us to pass Long Island; we went into the clouds for a while and within 5 minutes we had lost all sight of the ground.